terranum-ch/ToolMap-user-doc/doc/usermanual/edition.rst

 Draw Bezier
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The draw Bezier tool allows building Bezier curves.
-For each section of Bezier you’ll have to click four time(see below).
+For each section of Bezier you’ll have to click four time (see below).

-  - Defines your starting point
+#.
+Defines your starting point
-  - Defines the direction of your Bezier at the starting point
+#.
+Defines the direction of your Bezier at the starting point
-  - Defines your arriving point
+#.
+Defines your arriving point
-  - Defines the direction of your Bezier at your arriving point
+#.
+Defines the direction of your Bezier at your arriving point

 Modify Bezier
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^